 If you want to find out more about Lewis Carroll's magical masterpiece, The Alice Look opens at the V&A Museum of Childhood in London on May 2 and brings together garments, photographs and illustrations to show Alice as both a follower of fashion and a trendsetter.
 In July, meanwhile, wonder.land, a new musical inspired by the timeless children’s story, will premiere as part of the Manchester International Festival, with a musical score by Damon Albarn.

 Explore more with the Rough Guide to Britain.
-Compare flights Dropdown content, book hostels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.
+Compare flights, book hostels for your trip, and don’t forget to purchase travel insurance before you go.